Skip to main content

 Christmas is a time to enjoy food, but you may be unsure if specific festive foods are suitable if you have been advised to follow certain dietary restrictions.

-We have a Christmas diet sheet, with hints and tips, and a booklet for some renal-friendly festive recipes which may help if you are following potassium and salt restrictions.
+We have a Christmas diet sheet, with hints and tips, and some renal-friendly festive recipes which may help if you are following potassium and salt restrictions.